mhbahara/os-202501/praktikum/week1-intro-arsitektur-os/laporan.md

 Manajemen I/O → mengatur perangkat input/output.

 Manajemen Keamanan → menjaga data dan sistem agar tidak dapat diakses secara ilegal.

-I'm sorry, but there seems to be a mistake as there is no text provided for paraphrasing.
-Could you please provide the text you'd like me to work on?
-Sasaran Praktikum

 Menyadari susunan dan desain fundamental dari sistem operasi